iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 Some of this we will cover in sections like _prerequisite knowledge_, and linking to additional resources.
 Others though, you may need to look up yourself.

-Finally, as you proceed through the Bootcamp, if you have any questions or issues, you can reach out to us on the [iGEM Global Slack's](https://competition.igem.org/participation/connect#h-join-the-i-gem-global-slack) **#engineering channel**.
+Finally, as you proceed through the Bootcamp, if you have any questions or issues, you can reach out to us on the [iGEM Global Slack's](https://competition.igem.org/participation/connect#h-join-the-i-gem-global-slack) **#competition-engineering** channel.

 > **NOTE:** DBTL Bootcamp BETA<br />
-This is the Engineering Committee's first bootcamp.
+This is the Engineering Committee's first bootcamp!
 There may be errors, further guidance needed, and other elements that would improve the documentation here.
 As such, we expect that this document will change over time.
 We will mark each major revision as a new version.